 Dinner Parties with Friends and Colleagues

 When we were in our forties, we already lived in Fairbanks.
 Dinner parties were hip among our friends and colleagues.
 When you are interested in what to wear to look your best at a dinner party with friends here is a post for your convenience.
 Typically, one of us would cook a pot roast, soup, salad, dessert and serve wine and appetizers.
 The host and hostess spent the entire Saturday morning cleaning the house, then the afternoon shopping groceries and cooking.
 After the party, the hosting couple spent half the night to clean their house again.
 The funny part was that the hosts always started to talk about their septic systems.

 While our families never visited, our friends and colleagues also had family reunions.
 While these kind of venues have no party dress codes, there is a critical thing about dressing for a family reunion.
 You have to ensure not to become the clown of the reunion in 20 years from now because of what you wear today.
 Well, in Alaska, another critical thing is your well.
-When 45 people or so take a shower, your well will run dry and the lack of water kills the Christmas spirit.
+When 45 people or so take a shower, your well will run dry, and the lack of water kills the Christmas spirit.

-When I started blogging in 2013, I fell in love with linkup parties.
-They are a great place to meet and greet other blogger, make connections and network.
-I started to co-host parties and then became a hostess myself.
+When I started blogging in 2013, linkies are a great place to meet and greet other bloggers, make connections and network.
+I started to co-host parties, and then became a hostess myself.
 Some hosts even charged their co-hosts back then!
 I never charged my co-hosts.

 I have enjoyed hosting linkies, pinning a photo from each guest’s blog to the Top of the World Style Linkup Pinterest board and having co-hosts.
 Currently, I am creating a Top of the World Style Hall of Fame featuring the awardees of the parties.
 I still love to linkup my posts at other blogs.